marph91/jimmy/docs/formats/default.md

-The default import can be used to import single files or folders recursively.
+This page describes how to import notes from single files or folders (recursively) to Joplin.

-## Export Instructions
+## Supported Formats

 The default import covers the following formats: